rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default App;
 {{< /highlight >}}

 If a route matches a path prop, the respective component will be displayed; thus, all the page components in the App component are exchangeable by changing the route, but the Navigation component stays fixed independently of any route changes.
 This is how you enable a static frame with various components (e.g. Navigation) around your dynamic pages driven by routes.
+It's all made possible by [React's powerful composition](https://www.robinwieruch.de/react-component-composition/).

 Previously, you created basic components for each page component used by our routes.
 Now you should be able to start the application again.
 When you click through the links in the Navigation component, the displayed page component should change according to the URL.
-The routes for the PasswordForget and SignUp components are not used yet in the Navigation component, but will be defined elsewhere later.
+The routes for the PasswordForget and SignUp components are not used in the Navigation component, but will be defined elsewhere later.
 For now, you have successfully implemented fundamental routing for this application.

 ### Exercises:

 * Learn more about {{% a_blank "React Router" "https://reacttraining.com/react-router/web/guides/quick-start" %}}
 * Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/d2a043d176fd840cf247cf83b3c13f8f9bf61500" %}}

-{{% chapter_header "Firebase in React" "react-firebase" %}}
+{{% chapter_header "Firebase in React Setup" "react-firebase" %}}

 The main focus here is using Firebase in React for the application we'll build together.
-Firebase, bought by Google in 2014, enables realtime databases in React, which can be used for extensive authentication and authorization, and even for deployment.
+Firebase, bought by Google in 2014, enables realtime databases, extensive authentication and authorization, and even for deployment.
 You can build real-world applications with React and Firebase without worrying about implementing a backend application.
 All the things a backend application would handle, like authentication and a database, is handled by Firebase.
 Many businesses use React and Firebase to power their applications, as it is the ultimate combination to launch an {{% a_blank "MVP" "https://en.wikipedia.org/wiki/Minimum_viable_product" %}}.

 To start, sign up on the {{% a_blank "official Firebase website" "https://firebase.google.com/" %}}.
 After you have created a Firebase account, you should be able to create projects and be granted access to the project dashboard.
 We'll begin by creating a project for this application on their platform whereas the project can have any name.
 In the case of this application, run it on the free pricing plan.
 If you want to scale your application later, you can change the plan.
 Follow this [visual Firebase setup and introduction guide](https://www.robinwieruch.de/firebase-tutorial) to learn more about Firebase's dashboard and features.
+It would also give you first guidelines on how to acivate Firebase's Realtime Database instead of Firebase's Cloud Firestore.

-Next, find the project's configuration in the settings on your dashboard.
+Next, find the project's configuration in the settings on your project's dashboard.
 There, you'll have access to all the necessary information: secrets, keys, ids and other details to set up your application.
 Copy these in the next step to your React application.

 <div class="row">
   <div class="col-xs-8 col-centered">